conchoecia/odp/docs/README.md

       - If there are ALGs installed in the `LG_db`, then the species-species synteny plots will appear here.
     - `synteny_nocolor`
       - Two-species synteny plots appear here regardless of what is in `LG_db`.

+### <a name="CLGs"></a> If you want to analyze chordate linkage groups

+The preinstalled ALGs are the Bilaterian-Cnidarian-Sponge Linkage Groups (BCnS LGs) that are discussed in [Simakov et al.(2022)](https://www.science.org/doi/full/10.1126/sciadv.abi5884).
+If you want to analyze your genomes in the context of the Chordate Linkage Groups (CLGs), then please compile them first by running this command.
+Be warned that this will take a long time as there are 25 thousand gene groups for which HMMs must be built.
+By default this command will use all of the threads available on the machine you are using: `make CLGs_v1.0`.
+To use only one core, run `make -f Makefile_1core CLGs_v1.0`.

 ### <a name="ALGanalysis"></a>Find and characterize ancestral linkage groups